josdejong/mathjs/README.md

 [http://mathjs.org](http://mathjs.org)

-Math.js is an extensive math library for JavaScript and Node.js.
-The library features advanced data types, a large set of mathematical functions, and a flexible expression parser.
+Math.js is an extensive math library for JavaScript and Node.js, featuring real and complex numbers, units, matrices, a large set of mathematical functions, and a flexible expression parser.